ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 The pair of time values that are listed at the end are the insert and delete timestamp values.

-The row begin values or **_sys-start** values reflect when these records become current or visible (transaction commit time).
+The row begin values or **SYS_START** values reflect when these records become current or visible (transaction commit time).

 ## Showing data with the insert and delete timestamps
 {: #showingdata_tt}